Anna Smyth Ceramics

 Ceramics

-From her ceramics studio based in County Down, she creates thrown, sculptural porcelain vessels, imbued with meaning, inspired by observations and reflection on life.
-Recent themes have included relationship, heritage and spirituality.
+Based in the Ards Peninsula, County Down, in Northern Ireland, she creates thrown, sculptural porcelain vessels, imbued with meaning, inspired by her observations and reflection on life.

-Her current work focuses on the ongoing development of crystalline glazes in which crystals form during the firing, adding a further layer of significance to her work; symbolising life and vitality.
+Her current work focuses on the ongoing development of her stunning crystalline glazes in which crystals form during the firing, adding a fascinating layer of interest and significance to her work; symbolising life and vitality.
+She has harnessed these qualities into a new series of pieces inspired by the energy and colours of the Sea, and aptly named these ‘Fathom’.

 Anna believes that when we engage with items which have been thoughtfully designed and skilfully made by the human hand, it is a valuable and enriching experience.